sous-chefs/sql_server/README.md

 ### server

-Installs SQL Server 2008 R2 Express, SQL Server 2012 Express, SQL Server 2014 Express, or SQL Server 2016 Express.
+Installs SQL Server 2012 Express, SQL Server 2014 Express, or SQL Server 2016 Express.

 By default, the cookbook installs SQL Server 2012 Express.
 There are two options to install a different version.